junxit/us-congress-bills-117/metadata.md

 - Sen. Portman, Rob [R-OH] (P000449)

+## Committees (1)

+- Senate — Foreign Relations Committee

 ## Actions

 - 2021-11-15 — Introduced in Senate
 - 2021-11-15 — Read twice and referred to the Committee on Foreign Relations.
+- 2022-06-09 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-06-14 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+Without written report.
+- 2022-06-14 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+Without written report.
+- 2022-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 404.